FireflySpectra/firefly_release/README.md

 The full documentation of the Python code generated with Sphynx can be found [here.](http://www.mpe.mpg.de/~comparat/firefly_doc/)

+The Stellar Population Models can be found in the [SDSS Data Base](https://svn.sdss.org/public/data/sdss/stellarpopmodels/tags/v1_0_1/data/).

 ## Installation

 Requirements: python 2.7.8 and its main packages all installable through pip: numpy, scipy, matplotlib, math ...